nnhsapcs202122/media-computation-Nathan-Oliver77/README.md

 * the 4 copies includes the original image and at least 3 modifications of the original image

-    * you may find it convenient to start with a large, blank picturePicture canvas = new Picture(height, width);
+    * you may find it convenient to start with a large, blank picturePicture canvas = new Picture(height, width);

     * you must invoke the cropAndCopy method that you wrote in the previous programming activity